-The full text of the initiative is below, or you can download a PDF to read here.
+The full text of the initiative is below, or you can download a copy:

 We, the undersigned, registered and qualified voters of the State of California, residents of the City of Oakland, pursuant to Section 3 of Article XI of the California Constitution and Chapter 2 (commencing with Section 34450) of Part 1 of Division 2 of Title 4 of the Government Code, present to the city council of Oakland this petition and request that the following proposed amendment to the charter of Oakland be submitted to the registered and qualified voters of Oakland for their adoption or rejection at the next statewide general, statewide primary, or regularly scheduled municipal election date pursuant to Section 1200, 1201, or 1301.
 The proposed charter amendment reads as follows:

-Title of Proposed Measure: AN AMENDMENT TO THE OAKLAND CITY CHARTER REQUIRING IMPLEMENTATION AND MAINTENANCE OF A DEMOCRATIC BUDGETING PROGRAM.
+Title of Proposed Measure: AN AMENDMENT TO THE OAKLAND CITY CHARTER REQUIRING IMPLEMENTATION AND MAINTENANCE OF A PEOPLE'S BUDGET PROGRAM.

-The Democratic Budgeting Program promotes active citizenship, community learning, and direct democracy by providing the residents of Oakland a governing process that allows residents to collectively determine how the budget of the City of Oakland is allocated through participation in the Neighborhood Assemblies and Citywide Committees designated herein.
+The People's Budget Program promotes active citizenship, community learning, and direct democracy by providing the residents of Oakland a governing process that allows residents to collectively determine how the budget of the City of Oakland is allocated through participation in the Neighborhood Assemblies, Citywide Committees, and Congress of Directors designated herein.

 Article VIII, Section 801 of the Oakland City Charter is hereby amended to read as follows: